 In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws, regulations and permitting requirements.
 Failure to comply with these laws, regulations and permitting requirements also may result in substantial fines, penalties or other sanctions or business disruption, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
 Additionally, any third-party manufacturers and suppliers we engage will also be subject to these and other environmental, health and safety laws and regulations.
-Liabilities they incur pursuant to these laws and regulations could result in significant costs or an interruption in operations, which could have a material adverse effect on our business, financial condition, results of operations, which could have a material adverse effect on our business, financial condition, results of operations, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
+Liabilities they incur pursuant to these laws and regulations could result in significant costs or an interruption in operations, which could have a material adverse effect on our business, financial condition, results of operations and prospects.